Don’t feel like trekking up and down the stairs with a screaming baby with every dirty diaper? Yeah, me neither.

-I loved being able to not have to go to the nursery every time my little girl had a dirty diaper.
-This diaper caddy is really going to come in handy when I have to keep a close eye on my toddler while changing my newborn.
+I loved being able not to have to go to the nursery every time my little girl had a dirty diaper.
+Plus, this diaper caddy is really going to come in handy when I have to keep a close eye on my toddler while changing my newborn.

-Once you figure out exactly what you need to store, you will be able to find the perfect caddy that will keep diaper changes organized and hassle-free.
+Once you figure out exactly what you need to store, you’ll be able to find the perfect caddy to keep diaper changes organized and hassle-free.